What Is a Business Model Canvas?

 It contains the costs, budget projections, resources projects, product releases, sales planning, and many other key aspects.

-In any complex or intricate development process where multiple dependencies may be active, and resources may be limited, the business model canvas serves as an idea for providing the right directions and making correct decisions.
+In any complex or intricate development process where multiple dependencies may be active, and resources may be limited, the business model canvas serves as an idea for providing the right direction and making correct decisions.

 The canvas may also help the PM take notice of any time constraints and the pressure to meet any deadlines.